Skip to main content

 • “I love how grinding allows me to customize my character's abilities and playstyle.”

-• “The game has a lottery system that allows you to obtain pets and powerful items, and there are also optional bosses and dungeons that you can complete, but both of these require a large amount of level grinding.”
+• “The game has a lottery system that allows you to obtain pets and powerful items, but both of these require a large amount of level grinding.”

 • “By the third hour, average battles were getting hard enough to require some extra grinding, which I was not about to put up with without a solid story to chase.”